Pistis

 The doctrine of sola fide asserts that a person is justified before God — declared righteous, accepted, forgiven — by faith alone, and not by any works or merit of their own.
 Paul's letter to the Romans is the primary text: "For we hold that one is justified by faith apart from works of the law" (Romans 3:28).
 And in Ephesians: "For by grace you have been saved through faith.
 And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast" (Ephesians 2:8–9).

-No human effort earns standing before God.
+For Protestant and Reformed Christians, sola fide is a load-bearing conviction: no human effort earns standing before God.
 The man who reads his Bible every morning, fasts on Fridays, and prays the Examen faithfully is not thereby accumulating credit toward his justification.
-Salvation is not a transaction.
-It is a gift — received by trust, not purchased by performance.
+Salvation is a gift, not a wage.

-This matters practically.
+This matters practically, whatever theological vocabulary you use for it.
 A man with a performance-based understanding of his relationship with God will either become proud (when the performance is going well) or despairing (when it isn't).
 He will relate to spiritual disciplines as obligations that God owes him something for, rather than as means by which he receives from a God who already loves him completely.

 Where the Doctrine Has Been Misread

-Sola fide has sometimes been read as if the Christian life consists of a single moment of decision, followed by years of waiting.
+Within Protestant and Reformed churches specifically, sola fide has sometimes been read as if the Christian life consists of a single moment of decision, followed by years of waiting.
 Believe the right thing, say the prayer, cross the threshold — and then hold on until glory.
-Formation, in this reading, is optional at best and dangerous at worst (it might imply you're trying to earn something).
+Formation, in this reading, is optional at best and suspect at worst (it might imply you're trying to earn something).

-The result is a Christianity thick with correct doctrine and thin with transformed people.
+The result, when this gets lost, is a Christianity thick with correct doctrine and thin with transformed people — a risk in any tradition, not only this one.

 Faith and Formation Together